 Also, various studies have shown that there are many other benefits from waking up an hour or two earlier in the morning.
-For example it has been shown that sleeping early and waking up early helps the body attune with the earth’s circadian rhythms thus promoting more restorative sleep.
-Other curious results from such studies show for instance that early risers tend to be more optimistic and can anticipate and solve problems more efficiently than the norm.
+Sleeping early and waking up early helps the body attune with the earth’s circadian rhythms thus, promoting more restorative sleep.
+Other curious results from such studies show, for instance, that early risers tend to be more optimistic and can anticipate and solve problems more efficiently than the norm.

 It’s funny how we try to choose music according to our mood.
 For example if you are feeling down or disappointed by something, you are more prone to listen to music that reflects that mood – for instance blues, sad songs or downtempo music.
 This has the effect of reinforcing that mood.
 What you need to do is the exact opposite and retune your mood by listening to music that beats to a different tune than that mood.

 Try to listen to more uplifting music in the morning even if, or especially if, your mood does not dictate so: 30 Inspirational Songs that Keep You Motivated for Life.